gstew08/Automating-VitualBox/README.md

 REASONS

-decided to automate the process to create a vn instead of having to manually enter each part and constantly forgetting commands. configured to prompt for user input on name, size etc.
+decided to automate the process to create a vm instead of having to manually enter each part and constantly forgetting commands. configured to prompt for user input on name, size etc.